Anterior Cruciate Ligament Tear (ACL Tears):

 The ACL’s primary role is to prevent the shinbone from moving forward and rotating on the thigh bone.

-What are the Types of ACL Tears?
+Define the Three Types of ACL Tears

 The collateral ligaments, joint capsule, articular cartilage, and menisci are frequently injured in conjunction with ACL rupture (cartilage pads).